-Use of remote PIT scanning during this study increased contact rate of released razorback sucker in Reach 3 by factors of 3.6 and 10.1 for 2012 and 2013, respectively, compared with standard physical sampling methods such as electrofishing and netting.
+Use of remote PIT scanning during this study increased the contact rate of released razorback sucker in Reach 3 by factors of 3.6 and 10.1 for 2012 and 2013, respectively, compared with standard physical sampling methods such as electrofishing and netting.
 Scanning was employed in both slack and quickly moving waters and provided a cost-effective and efficient method of contact that meets the goals of this and similar projects.
-This increase in contacts resulted in more precise population estimates, and new insights into factors affecting post-stocking survival.
-Previous estimates of razorback sucker in Reach 3 were based on relatively few recaptures (e.g., R=2), resulting in questionable accuracy (Wydoski and Mueller 2006).
-In contrast, combining capture and remote PIT scanning data in 2012 provided a substantial number of fish sampled in both mark and captures period (R=59), which removed the likelihood of statistical bias (due to low recaptures) in the Chapman modified Petersen estimate (Ricker 1975).
-The base population estimate for 2011 of 2659 (2069 to 3414, 95% confidence interval) is almost double the estimate of 1400 (894 to 2196, 95% confidence interval) reported in 2010 (J. Lantow, Reclamation, personal communication), but confidence intervals overlap broadly and so estimates are not significantly different.
-The increased number of fish contacted in 2013 resulted in 279 recaptures boosting the population estimate to 4156 (3698 to 4671, 95% confidence interval).
-However, the expanded population estimate that includes fish without a 134 kHz PIT tag based on the percentage of 134 kHz tagged fish encountered during electrofishing is likely suspect given the observed year to year variation in the percentage of 134 kHz PIT tagged fish.
-The difference between the 2011 electrofishing percentage of captured fish that contained a 134 kHz tag (96%) and the 2012 percentage (65%) cannot be explained by release records or an average amount of tag loss, but instead may indicate potential bias in estimates due to nonrandom fish assortment and sampling.
+This increase in contacts resulted in more precise population estimates and new insights into factors affecting post-stocking survival.

+Previous estimates of razorback sucker in Reach 3 were based on relatively few recaptures (e.g., R = 2), resulting in questionable accuracy (Wydoski and Mueller 2006).
+In contrast, combining capture and remote PIT scanning data in 2012 provided a substantial number of fish sampled in both mark and capture periods (R = 59), which removed the likelihood of statistical bias (due to low recaptures) in the Chapman modified Petersen estimate (Ricker 1975).
+The base population estimate for 2011 of 2,659 (2,069 to 3,414, 95% CI) is almost double the estimate of 1,400 (894 to 2,196, 95% CI) reported in 2010 (J. Lantow, Reclamation, personal communication), but confidence intervals overlap broadly; therefore, the estimates are not significantly different.
+The increased number of fish contacted in 2013 resulted in 279 recaptures, boosting the population estimate to 4,156 (3,698 to 4,671, 95% CI).
+However, the expanded population estimate that includes fish without a 134-kHz PIT tag based on the percentage of 134-kHz tagged fish encountered during electrofishing is likely suspect given the observed year-to-year variation in the percentage of 134-kHz PIT tagged fish.
+The difference between the 2011 electrofishing percentage of captured fish that contained a 134-kHz tag (96%) and the 2012 percentage (65%) cannot be explained by release records or an average amount of tag loss, but instead may indicate potential bias in estimates due to non-random fish assortment and sampling.

-Random assortment of fishes between capture events is an assumption of the modified Peterson population estimate as well as the mark-recapture estimates of survival in MARK (Seber 1973, Cooch and White 2013).
-An examination of the summary data used in markrecapture analysis (Table 5) illustrates the apparent lack of random assortment.
+The random assortment of fish between capture events is an assumption of the modified Peterson population estimate as well as the mark-recapture estimates of survival in MARK (Seber 1973; Cooch and White 2013).
+An examination of the summary data used in mark-recapture analysis (see table 5) illustrates the apparent lack of random assortment.
 The final sampling event (spring 2013) resulted in substantially more PIT scanning contacts compared to the previous spring (2012), which was the first year PIT scanning was employed.
 However, when the number of contacts is compared on a per cohort (release season) basis, the number of contacts decreased from spring 2012 to spring 2013 for older cohorts (autumn 2006 and spring and autumn 2007).
 The relative increase in total contacts for spring 2013 is mostly attributable to a more than 2.5-fold-increase between spring 2012 and spring 2013 in contacts of fish from the spring 2011 cohort.
-This increase may represent fish reaching sexual maturity two years after release, as a similar trend can be seen for spring 2007 and spring 2008 releases.

-Regardless of the cause, this nonrandom contact rate from one year to the next will bias both population estimates and mark-recapture estimates of survival.
+This increase may represent fish reaching sexual maturity 2 years after release; a similar trend can be seen for spring 2007 and spring 2008 releases.
+Regardless of the cause, this non-random contact rate from one year to the next will bias both population estimates and mark-recapture estimates of survival.